Create an ASP.NET Core Web API CRUD Service

 DevExpress.Xpo

-NuGet package. - Use steps from the following article to create an XPO data model: Data Model Wizard.
+NuGet package. - Follow the steps in the following help topic to create an XPO data model: Data Model Wizard.

 - Modify the application’s startup code as shown below.
 If you copy this code, replace “Northwind” with your XPO data model name or choose appropriate methods from the IntelliSense window.